abi4010132/PASD-POT/README.md

 If you don't want to use a virtual environment skip to [No virtual environment](#no-virtual-environment).

 ### Virtual environment
-You can install pipenv by running the following line in your terminal.
+If you don't have pipenv installed yet, you can install it by running the following line in your terminal.
 ```python
 pip install --user pipenv
 ```